 The Government of India overlooks the operations of a Public Provident Fund.
 Therefore, the central government is also responsible for setting the PPF interest rate as well as paying the same to PPF subscribers.
 The Indian government revises the PPF interest rate every quarter based on the prevailing rates on government bonds.

 The VPF vs PPF interest rate poses a crucial area of difference.
-The PPF interest rate for the Q1 of FY 2020 – 21 (April to June) is 7.1%.
+The PPF interest rate for FY 2022 – 23 is 7.1%.

 Any individual who is an Indian citizen and lives in the country is eligible to open a PPF account.
 That means NRIs cannot open a PPF account.
 Similarly, HUFs are not eligible to open a PPF account in India.